Does Waking Up Early Help with Productivity? - the Facts

 Improved mental health

-A recently published study in JAMA Psychiatry found that shifting your sleep schedule back just one hour—that is, going to bed one hour earlier and then waking up one hour earlier—corresponded to a 23 percent lower risk of depression.
+A study published in JAMA Psychiatry found that shifting your sleep schedule back just one hour.
+That is, going to bed one hour earlier and then waking up one hour earlier corresponded to a 23 percent lower risk of depression.
 This makes the possibility of improved mental health one potential scientific benefit of waking up early.

 But it's not all left up to genetics: Since more than half of what determines your sleep chronotype is learned or driven by lifestyle (i.e., not connected to a genetic predisposition), the study's findings can serve as evidence for night owls to prioritize actively becoming morning people.